chocfountain/boba/rentry/rentry hi3er full.md

 **Dark Garb No More**: Elemental DMG increases by 0.8% per second | 2nd **Lost and Found**: Total DMG taken decreases by 0.8% per second | 3rd **Nexus Signet 2: Suffering Mass** |
-**Worldly Troubles**: With Soldier's Remembrance, gain TDM equal to 50% of total damage reduction from signets | 1st **Broken Dream**: When possessing Soldier's Remembrance., increase the maximum stack of normal Vicissitude signets by 20 | 2nd
+**Worldly Troubles**: With Soldier's Remembrance, gain TDM equal to 50% of total damage reduction from signets | YES **Broken Dream**: When possessing Soldier's Remembrance., increase the maximum stack of normal Vicissitude signets by 20 | 2nd

-!!!info Worldly Troubles (Hua2) become **YES** if you build Total DMG Reduction signets

 ***